enceris/enceris.github.io/p/1/raw.md

 their kneeling.
 Just one footstep, a shockwave of his power was enough to frighten beasts.

-"Queen Alice li Vanir will make the closing remarks."
-Another hood went down, it was Hyland Baine, a high ranking member of the House of Lyra.
+"Queen Alice li Vanir will make the closing remarks," another hood went down, it was Hyland Baine, a high ranking member of the House of Lyra.

 The queen stepped forward, looking from the left to the right.
 "I have